U.S. Democratic lawmakers vote to repeal global gag rule on abortion

-NEW YORK, June 19 (Thomson Reuters Foundation) - Democratic U.S. lawmakers voted on Wednesday to repeal a rule slashing global access to abortion and to restore worldwide family planning programs, aiming to reverse measures put in place by Republican President Donald Trump.
+NEW YORK (Thomson Reuters Foundation) - Democratic U.S. lawmakers voted on Wednesday to repeal a rule slashing global access to abortion and to restore worldwide family planning programs, aiming to reverse measures put in place by Republican President Donald Trump.

 The measures were contained in an extensive $983 billion fiscal year 2020 spending bill for the U.S. government’s State, Labour, Health and Human Services and other departments.